 WHAT IS PROFESSIONAL LIABILITY OF ARCHITECTS IN INDIA?

-The question of “Professional Liability of Architects during the post completion period of a project” has vexed the Council for many years.
+The question of “Professional Liability of Architects during the post completion period of a project (when the building remains under the control and management of owners/occupants and not under the superintendence of the architect who was originally engaged for the design and supervision of construction), has vexed the Council for many years.
 Because, in many cases, legal action has been taken against Architects (whenever a building or any other built-form of which they are the Architect collapses), before even an enquiry is made into the circumstances leading to the collapse.
-And most times, the accused Architects were unconnected with the reason behind the collapse of the building, because in reality, the longevity and stability of the building are dependant on the observance of safety and maintenance norms especially after the completion of the building.
+And most times, the accused Architects were unconnected with the reason behind the collapse of the building, because in reality, the longevity and stability of the building are dependent on the observance of safety and maintenance norms especially after the completion of the building.

 The resulting disrepute, embarrassment and mental agony caused to the innocent Architects has prompted the COA, in it’s 40th meeting, to redefine the Professional Liability of an Architect.
-These guidelines have been formulated to make the Architects and Owners/Occupants of the buildings aware of the circumstances under which an Architect should be held responsible for a negligent act or deficient services, and they also highlight the owners/occupants duties and responsibilities in preserving the longevity of a building.
+These guidelines have been formulated to make the Architects and Owners/Occupants of the buildings aware in what manner and under which circumstances an Architect should be held responsible for a negligent act or deficient services, and they also highlight the owners/occupants duties and responsibilities in preserving the longevity of a building.